 When specifying an embedded system-to-be, a key consideration is how the embedded system will interact with its operating environment.
 Of particular concern, is the system's vulnerability to Off-Nominal Behaviors (ONB) from human interaction.
 ONB vulnerability can result in human operators placing the system in an undesired state through an unforeseen sequence of events.
 This, in turn, can have an adverse effect on the system’s quality.
 Reducing ONB vulnerability can be challenging because human behavior can be unpredictable and stakeholders have a natural tendency to assume the system will be used in a predictable, nominal, manner.
 One approach to reducing ONB vulnerability is to specify the system as "fool-proof" as possible, during the requirements phase, where access to domain experts is at its most convenient.

-Today’s drivers have to deal with a growing amount of information coming from in-vehicle infotainment systems.
-The interaction between the driver and the system is critical because it might distract the driver from the primary task of driving.
-To make the in-car interactions more convenient and intuitive, gestures and gesture recognition are terms increasingly arisen in discussions of human-computer interaction, and application trials of gesture control have appeared more and more in automotive industry.
+Abstract Gesture control has been increasingly applied to automotive industry to reduce the distraction caused by in-vehicle interactions to the primary task of driving.
 The aim of this study is to find out if gestures can reasonably be used to control in-car devices.
 Since there exists a big cultural difference of gesture between different countries because of its particularity, a set of gestures which support intuitive human-machine interaction in an automotive environment is searched.
 The results show a gesture dictionary for a variety of on-board functions, which conforms to Chinese drivers’ driving habits.
+Furthermore, this paper also describes a driving simulator test to evaluate the usability of gesture from different aspects including the effectiveness, efficiency, satisfaction, memorability and security.
+Static driving simulator is considered as an excellent environment for the in-car secondary task as its high safety level, repeatability and reliability.

-With the development of automotive HMI and mobile internet, many interactive modes are available for drivers to fulfill the in-vehicle secondary tasks, e.g. dialing, volume adjustment, music playing.
-Considering the secondary tasks are always fulfilled simultaneously with the main task – driving itself, efficiency and safety are very important factors for the secondary tasks.
-Besides, drivers have high expectation for user experience of the new interactive modes.
-Thus, it is urgent to effectively evaluate which is the most suitable interactive mode with good efficiency, safety and good user experience for each secondary tasks, e.g. steering wheel buttons, voice control, in-air gestures, etc. This study uses a static driving simulation cockpit to provide driving environment, and sets up a high-fidelity driving cockpit based on OKTAL SacnerStudio and three-dimensional modeling technology.
+Abstract With the development of automotive HMI and mobile internet, many interactive modes are available for drivers to fulfill the in-vehicle secondary tasks, e.g. dialing, volume adjustment, music playing.
+For driving safety and drivers’ high expectation for HMI, it is urgent to effectively evaluate interactive mode with good efficiency, safety and good user experience for each secondary tasks, e.g. steering wheel buttons, voice control.
+This study uses a static driving simulation cockpit to provide driving environment, and sets up a high-fidelity driving cockpit based on OKTAL SacnerStudio and three-dimensional modeling technology.
 The secondary tasks supported by HMI platform are designed by customer demands research.
+The secondary task test is carried out based on usability test theory, and the influence on driving safety by different interactive modes is analyzed.

 The scope of this document is to provide review of recent history of loss-of-control accidents during airline revenue operations.